-Grape_paths.txt is used to store the last file paths used by Grape.
+Grape\paths.txt is used to store the last file paths used by Grape.
 These paths will be used for the next run to save the user navigation efforts.

 Grape.log is another text file that stores the execution log.
 Here you can find a record of the various execution steps with a time stamp.
+Any error messages are recorded as well.
+If you turn to us for technical help concerning Grape execution, be sure to send us the corresponding log file.

 The log is overwritten in each run.

-4 Grape alignment aids
+5 Grape alignment aids